 Panosteitis is the correct name for what is often called ‘puppy growing pains’.

-The classic pano growing pains are caused by inflammation in the rapidly-developing long bones of the puppys' legs - most often in the front legs, and around the growth plates.
+The classic pano growing pains are caused by inflammation in the rapidly-developing long bones of a pup’s legs – most often in the front legs, and around the growth plates.

-Many experts can't agree about what actually causes this inflammation and dog joint pain, but it is real condition and fairly common at that.
+Many experts can’t agree about what actually causes the inflammation and joint pain, but it is real condition and a fairly common one.